Hotel luggage theft: “He looked like a professional”

 I think that the hotel took possession of my bag and handled it negligently.
 The bellhop parked it in a place where it was vulnerable to theft, and furthermore, it was parked there longer than it needed to be.

 I’ve reviewed the correspondence between her husband and the hotel, and I don’t see anything in it to contradict her account.
-I’m troubled by the insurance company’s refusal to honor the claim — seems like a cop out.
+I find the insurance company’s refusal to honor the claim troubling; it appears to be a cop-out.
 If the hotel accepted the luggage, it shouldn’t matter where it stored the bags; it is responsible.
+(Here’s what you need to do if an airline loses your checked luggage.)

 The Hotel Ändra refunded her one night’s lodging and offered to refund a second night.
 Foley doesn’t think it’s enough, and she wants to be reimbursed for her loss.
 It looks as if the hotel, its insurance company and Washington State law is standing in the way of that.